thoughtspot/thoughtspot.github.io/_appliance/aws/configuration-options.md

     </tr>
   </table>

-## ThoughtSpot software license sizes

-ThoughtSpot only sells software licenses in multiples of 250 GB of data.
-So you can start with 250 GB, and add increments of 250 GB each time your data capacity needs increase.
-You can also choose to start off with more than 250 GB of data, as long as you know the best fit configuration for your data volume.

-## Lego blocks

-If you aren't sure what kind of configuration you need, it might help to think of the hardware configurations in terms of simple Lego blocks.
-The r4.16xlarge size can be seen as a 250 GB block.

-{% include note.html content="ThoughtSpot does not support sizes other than r4.16xlarge." %}

-Since the minimum data volume offered is 250 GB, you would need one r4.16xlarge block to match the data capacity.
-This scales linearly.
-So, 500 GB would require two r4.16xlarge blocks.

 ## Regions, availability zones, and placement groups

 AWS instances are configured to a location with regard to where the computing